Find Affordable College Courses

 Ithaca, NY

-You’ll join some of the best and brightest minds around you if you attend Cornell University.
-The school came in at #4 on this year’s Best Civil Engineering Schools in the Middle Atlantic Region list.
-Located in the small city of Ithaca, Cornell is a private not-for-profit school with a fairly large student population.
+A rank of #4 on this year’s list means Cornell University is a great place for civil engineering students.
+Located in the city of Ithaca, Cornell is a private not-for-profit school with a fairly large student population.

 While working on their degree, civil eng majors at Cornell accumulate an average of around $13,500 in student debt.